DHS-SVIP/digital-wallet-ui/README.md

 Directorate (S&T) of the U.S. Department of Homeland Security (DHS).

-Software design artifacts were developed as part of Dignari's participation in the DHS S&T 2020 Trusted User Interface (UI) Digital Wallet Prize Competition.
+Software design artifacts were developed as part of Dignari's participation in the DHS S&T 2020 <a href="https://www.dhs.gov/science-and-technology/news/2020/09/08/news-release-st-new-prize-competition-user-interface-digital" target="_blank">
+ Trusted User Interface (UI) Digital Wallet Prize Competition</a>.
 This competition was a call for "...innovators to design an easy-to-use and trustworthy UI that improves the overall user experience (UX) and management of digital wallet-based credentials” and therefore is subject to United States copyright law.